Aldaviva/AuthenticatorChooser/Readme.md

 By default, this program does not interfere with local TPM passkey prompts (like requesting your Windows Hello PIN or biometrics).
 It also does not automatically submit FIDO prompts that contain additional options besides a USB security key and pairing a new Bluetooth smartphone, such as the cases when you already have a paired phone, or you previously declined a Windows Hello factor like a PIN but want to try a PIN again from the authenticator choice dialog.
 However, you may override this behavior if you wish and force it to **_always_** choose the USB security key in all cases, even if there are other valid options like Windows Hello PIN/biometrics, by passing the command-line argument `--skip-all-non-security-key-options` when starting this program (see [Installation](#installation) for the recommended autostart registry paths if you want to change it there).

 If a paired phone option appears in the dialog box and you want to remove it, [you can edit the registry to unpair an existing phone](https://github.com/Aldaviva/AuthenticatorChooser/wiki/Unpairing-Bluetooth-smartphone).
-This is useful if your old phone [bricked itself](https://en.wikipedia.org/wiki/Pixel_5a#Known_issues), or you just upgraded to a new phone.
+This is useful if your old phone [bricked itself](https://en.wikipedia.org/wiki/Pixel_5a#Known_issues), or if you just upgraded to a new phone.

 If this program skips the authenticator choice dialog when you don't want it to, for example, if you want to use a smartphone Bluetooth passkey only once or infrequently, you can hold <kbd>Shift</kbd> when the dialogs appear to temporarily suppress this program from automatically submitting the security key choice once.